 Looking for another moment when the Constitution determined the nation’s fate, I wrote Impeached: The Trial of President Andrew Johnson and the Fight for Lincoln’s Legacy.
 My interest in impeachment began with defending Judge Walter Nixon in his Senate impeachment trial in 1989.
 After the Civil War, America’s challenges were immense.
 How to heal the wounds left by a murderous war, yet protect four million freed slaves?
 Andrew Johnson, a stubborn racist, fumbled those daunting challenges.
 The Radical Republicans, fiercely led by Thaddeus Stevens, fought to defend the freedmen’s rights by driving Johnson from office, producing an impeachment trial in which there were no winners.
 The book explores evidence of bribery in the Senate vote.
 It received gratifying reviews and made several bestseller lists.

 In late August 2013, Kensington Publishing released my first novel.
 The Lincoln Deception explores the secrets behind the John Wilkes Booth conspiracy.
 In 1900, Dr. Jamie Fraser of Cadiz, Ohio hears a deathbed confession from the man who prosecuted the Booth conspirators, then sets off to uncover the truth about the Lincoln assassination.
 He’s joined by Speed Cook, the last black man to play major league baseball and an assertive “race man.”
 Fraser and Cook unearth long-neglected facts about the conspiracy, pursued by a secret organization that will stop at nothing to stop them and to preserve the Lincoln deception.
 Publishers Weekly has called it “an impressive debut novel.”
+The Wilson Deception, a sequel set at the Paris Peace Conference at the end of World War I and featuring the same main characters, will be released in the second half of 2015.

 As a trial and appellate lawyer for more than 25 years, I have defended accused criminals, challenged government actions as unconstitutional, and have argued cases before the U.S. Supreme Court.
 My writing life began as a reporter for the Staten Island Advance and included a decade of monthly columns for the American Bar Association Journal on the Supreme Court.
 I write frequently on legal topics; a few of those pieces are linked on the “Other Writings” page, along with a short story that was nominated for a Pushcart Prize.
 Opinion and commentary have appeared in the Washington Post, on the Echoes page of Bloomberg View, History News Network, Military History Quarterly, and American Heritage.